What Is Toe Walking?

 I'm a strong believer in not putting all of your eggs in one basket.
 This is especially true for autism and conditions like toe walking.
 No one person has all the answers and skills.
 If your doctor can't find a clear reason for toe walking after trying various diagnoses, seek advice from other professionals.

-Children with autism often have a sensory processing disorder.
-It can affect their walking.
+Children with autism often have a sensory processing disorder, which can affect their walking.
 There lies a hint into some further options for therapies that are often overlooked.
-It's not just sensory processing differences that cause toe walking.
-It may be more about them sharing a root cause.
+In addition to seeking advice from a doctor, you may consider advice from someone who specialises in sensory processing disorder and primitive reflexes.

 Other important areas where to seek advice are: